hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

 The data element is a JSON array of records.
-Each record is itself an array of
-parameters.
-The time and string values are in quotes, and any data parameter in
-the record that is an array must be inside square brackets.
-This data element
-appears as the last JSON element in the header.
+Each record is itself an array of parameters.
+The time and string values are in quotes, and any data parameter in the record that is an array must be inside square brackets.
+This data element appears as the last JSON element in the header.

-The record-oriented arrangement of the JSON format is designed to allow a
-streaming client reader to begin reading (and processing) the JSON data stream
-before it is complete.
-Note also that servers can start streaming the data as
-soon as records are available.
-In other words, the JSON format can be read and
-written without first having to hold all the records in memory.
-This may require
-some custom elements in the JSON parser, but preserving this streaming
-capability is important for keeping the HAPI spec scalable.
-Note that if pulling
-all the data content into memory is not a problem, then ordinary JSON parsers
-will also have no trouble with this JSON arrangement.
+The record-oriented arrangement of the JSON format is designed to allow a streaming client reader to begin reading (and processing) the JSON data stream before it is complete.
+Note also that servers can start streaming the data as soon as records are available.
+In other words, the JSON format can be read and written without first having to hold all the records in memory.
+This may require some custom elements in the JSON parser, but preserving this streaming capability is important for keeping the HAPI spec scalable.
+Note that if pulling all the data content into memory is not a problem, then ordinary JSON parsers will also have no trouble with this JSON arrangement.

 **Errors While Streaming Data**

-If the server encounters an error while streaming the data and can no longer
-continue, it will have to terminate the stream.
-The `status` code (both HTTP and
-HAPI) and message will already have been set in the header and is unlikely to
-represent the error.
-Clients will have to be able to detect an abnormally
-terminated stream and should treat this aborted condition the same as an
-internal server error.
-See [HAPI Status Codes](#hapi-status-codes) for more
-about error conditions.
+If the server encounters an error while streaming the data and can no longer continue, it will have to terminate the stream.
+The `status` code (both HTTP and HAPI) and message will already have been set in the header and is unlikely to represent the error.
+Clients will have to be able to detect an abnormally terminated stream and should treat this aborted condition the same as an internal server error.
+See [HAPI Status Codes](#hapi-status-codes) for more about error conditions.

 **Time Range With No Data**

 If a request is made for a time range in which there are no data, the server must respond with an HTTP 200 status code.
-The HAPI [status-code](#hapi-status-codes) must be either `HAPI 1201` (the explicit no-data code) or `HAPI 1200`
-(everything OK).
-Whle the more specific `HAPI 1201` code is preferred, servers may have a difficult time
-recognizing the lack of data before issuing the header, in which case the issuing of `HAPI 1200` and the
-subsequent absence of any data records communicates to clients that everything worked but no data was present
-in the given interval.
-Any response that includes a header (JSON always does, and CSV and binary when requested)
-must have this same HAPI status set in the header.
-For CSV or binary responses without a header, the message body
-should be empty to indicate no data records.
+The HAPI [status-code](#hapi-status-codes) must be either `HAPI 1201` (the explicit no-data code) or `HAPI 1200` (OK).
+While the more specific `HAPI 1201` code is preferred, servers may have a difficult time recognizing the lack of data before issuing the header, in which case the issuing of `HAPI 1200` and the subsequent absence of any data records communicates to clients that everything worked but no data was present in the given interval.
+Any response that includes a header (JSON always does, and CSV and binary when requested) must have this same HAPI status set in the header.
+For CSV or binary responses without a header, the message body should be empty to indicate no data records.

 This example clarifies the ideal case.
-If servers have no data, the everything OK header
+If servers have no data, the OK header

 ```
 HTTP/1.1 200 OK
 ```

-is acceptable, but the ideal option is to use a more specific header
+is acceptable, but a more specific header

 ```
 HTTP/1.1 200 OK HAPI 1201 - no data in the interval
 ```

-if the server can detect in time that there is no data.
+is preferred if the server can detect in time that there is no data.
 This allows clients to verify that the empty body was intended.

 **Time Range With All Fill Values**